39 Of The Top Braid Hairstyles

 prettiest-mess-braid-hairstyles

 It doesn’t really matter what you do with this style.
 Pile your hair on top of your head, pinning it wherever you want.
 You can even knot and tease it to get it to stay in place.
 Braid a section on either side of the front of the head, bringing them back and under the updo.
+Leave a couple of strands in the front right under the crown braid to flatter your face.

 Faux Long Pony